Heating Cost Calculator

 Enter your floor area, energy consumption per square meter, fuel price, and system efficiency to get an accurate estimate of your annual heating bill.

 Heating typically accounts for 40–60% of a household's total energy bill.
 Understanding your costs helps you decide where to invest in efficiency upgrades and how much you can realistically save.
+To see if a heat pump could lower your bills, or to estimate savings from better insulation, use our dedicated tools.
+For a full picture of all home energy costs, try the Home Energy Cost Calculator.

 Worked Examples